CAChelsey/ecosystem/projects/mim.md

 status: live
 ---

-MIM is a swarm for building virtual artists, launching NFTs, and releasing music.
-Users can use the MIM token to buy NFT's released by artists, services in the marketplace, or access to unique content.
+MIM is a swarm for building virtual artists, launching NFTs, releasing music and sample packs.
+Users can use the MIM token to buy NFT's released by MIM's virtual artists, services in its marketplace or to get access to unique content.

-MIM regularly releases new artists from the swarm.
-Artists are created by different teams and presented on social media.
-In addition, MIM is releasing a series of sample packs from the swarm.
+MIM regularly releases new virtual artists created by its swarm.
+The virtual artists are created by different teams and presented on social media.
+Each virtual artist has their own NFTs, a fan base, and production team.

+MIM is releasing a series of sample packs from the swarm.
 Each sample pack will contain new material from different artists and producers.